 Fax: (319) 335-8643

-The purpose of this contest is to examine the influences of history, ethics, cultural perspectives, literature, creative writing, philosophy, sociology or other frameworks on medicine, the practice of medicine and the human condition.
+The purpose of this contest is to examine the influences of history, ethics, culture, literature, philosophy, sociology, or related frameworks on medicine, the practice of medicine, and the human condition.

 Visit the archive of past winners

 Two $1,200 awards will be given to the best submissions that examine a significant issue in medicine using ethical, historical, or cultural perspectives.
 This competition is open to all medical students and physician assistant students enrolled in the UI Carver College of Medicine.
 In order to maximize the value of the award, and to be consistent with UI financial policies, the award will be applied as financial aid to reduce your student loan debt (if you are a student receiving full financial aid) or it may be used to help support professional development such as conference registration/travel to a conference of interest to you.
 Outstanding submissions will be original work based on sound research, personal experience, or other methods of analysis relevant to the specific discipline involved.

 This writing contest is designed to encourage thinking and analysis beyond the traditional areas of the basic sciences in order to broaden students' understanding of medicine and medical practice.
-Submissions should examine medical issues and the human condition within the context of history, ethics, cultural perspectives, literature, creative writing, philosophy, sociology or other frameworks.
-Submissions can be either non-fiction or fiction, e.g. essays, short stories, biographical or autobiographical prose, reviews, or potentially other text based creation.
+Submissions should examine medical issues and the human condition within the context of history, ethics, culture, literature, philosophy, sociology, or related frameworks.
+Submissions are limited to defined prose genres, but can be either scholarly or creative, fiction or non-fiction.
+Representative genres include scholarly essays, short stories, biographical or autobiographical expositions, or substantive and critical literature reviews.
+Creative writing must clearly incorporate one or more of the frameworks included in the purpose.
 Submissions will be judged on their originality, organization, clarity, accuracy and creativity.
 One submission can be entered per author.
 Submissions should be 2500-5000 words in length, double spaced with 1-inch margins in a 12 point font (approximately 12 to 20 pages).